StephenWattam/LWAC/doc/user/client_config.md

  * `uuid_salt` --- A human-readable string to prepend the client UUID with.
 Each client computes its ID from the hostname, and this is a way of making the IDs more human-readable (as well as running multiple clients on the same host).
  * `batch_capacity` --- How many links to check out and download in one batch.
 The client will receive up to this number of links to download each time it contacts the server.
  * `check_in_size` --- How many datapoints to upload at once, in MB.
 Set to the `cache_limit` to make uploads go fastest, or below it to split them.
- * `cache_limit` --- The approximate size of the cache used by the client.
+ * `cache_limit` --- The approximate size of the cache used by the client (in bytes).
 After downloading this amount of data, the cache will be swapped out and uploaded in chunks to the server.
- * `strict_cache_limit` --- Boolean. if `true`, prevents workers from over-filling the cache.
-This has a performance impact on download rate, but is necessary to prevent runaway memory usage if your client frequently has to contact the server.
  * `cache_dir` --- A directory to create file caches in.
 Reduces client RAM requirements, as the cache will store web data before upload.
 If you wish to use memory instead, leave this blank.
 At most two caches will be active at any one time, meaning memory limits will be:
    * If using memory caching, `2 * cache_limit + simultaneous_workers * max_body_size`
    * If using disk caching, `check_in_size + simultaneous_workers * max_body_size`